Skip to content

 faucet skipped: miner wallet missing from blockchain.wallets Wallet store out of sync — restart node

 faucet underfunded (miner_balance < ...)
-Miner hasn't earned enough coinbase yet; wait, or seed the miner wallet via direct transfer
+Miner has not yet earned sufficient coinbase; wait, or seed the miner wallet via direct transfer

-faucet tx rejected by mempool: <reason> The reason explains; usually duplicate-tx-id or balance race
+faucet tx rejected by mempool: <reason> The reason field explains; typically duplicate-tx-id or balance race

 Forks + reorgs everywhere